3DUI/testing-interface/documentation/arcball.md

 - Try "grabbing" a piece of the model and then dragging it to where it should be
 - Try to do the orientation on the upwards and leftwards rotations first, then try do the clockwise rotation last.

+## What's nextt

+You will now start 3 minutes of training for the Arcball controller.
+After that, you will start the evaluation of the controller.